harley-mckee/nyc-crime/README.md

 * Validated consistency between grouped SQL data and Power BI-transformed data.
 * Segmented crime data analysis by type, following the UCR definitions.

-**Quality Checks and Review:**
+**Challenges and Reflections**

-* Checked violent crime rates using raw database information.
+* Normalizing crime rates by population and foot traffic
-* Ensured alignment with the UCR violent crime definitions.
-* Reviewed relevant crime statistics and made adjustments based on UCR guidelines.
+* Use different geographic boundaries

+Discuss any challenges faced during the project.
+Reflect on what was learned and what could be approached differently.